Best fighting games for Nintendo Switch iMore 2021

 This is a delight for Street Fighter fans, who will enjoy all the Street Fighter variations and the concept art, pitch documents, and facts about each release.
 For the uninitiated, however, it may just seem like different versions of the same game.
 Special mention should be made to the original Street Fighter, which has not aged well at all.

 - Arcade perfect ports of classic Street Fighter games

 - A bounty of bonus materials for fans

 - Perfect for competitive play

 - The first Street Fighter has aged like milk

 For fans of 3D fighters: Pokkén Tournament DX

 Pokkén comes feature-complete with online play and over 20 characters to choose from, as well as some DLC Pokemon you can purchase.
 There are also support pokemon that can be used during matches to extend combos or take attacks for you.
-Nintendo has supported the game since it's original release on the Wii U with tournaments to compete in, feeding the dedicated competitive community the game has garnered after the years.
+Since its original release on the Wii U with tournaments to compete in, Nintendo has supported the game since its original release on the Wii U, feeding the dedicated competitive community the game has garnered after the years.

 - A strange combination of Tekken and Pokemon that works really well